-Ivette was selected as Executive Director of the Little Village Chamber of Commerce (LVCC) and the Little Village Community Foundation (LVCF).
-Little Village is the second largest business corridor in the city of Chicago with over 1000 businesses that contribute over $900 million to the state's economy and serves over 80,000 residents.
+Ivette is the new Executive Director of the Little Village Chamber of Commerce (LVCC) and the Little Village Community Foundation (LVCF).
+Little Village is the second-largest business corridor in the City of Chicago, with over 1000 businesses that contribute over $900 million to the state's economy and serves over 80,000 residents.

-The mission of LVCC is to support, promote and enhance the growth and success of local businesses and to leverage the community’s assets, contributions and unique Mexican and cultural identity to generate new business opportunities.
+The mission of LVCC is to support, promote and enhance the growth and success of local businesses and leverage the community's assets, contributions, and unique Mexican and cultural identity to generate new business opportunities.

-Previously, Ivette held various roles that led to the growth of the Illinois Hispanic Chamber of Commerce (IHCC).
-Her roles included Director of the Cook County COVID-19 Recovery: Small Business Assistance Program where she engaged with suburban Cook County small businesses with grants and technical assistance.
-She also served as the Senior Director of Business Development & Strategy, Director of Community Engagement and Facilitator to the Latinx Incubator in partnership with 1871 Chicago.
+Ivette held various roles that led to the growth of the Illinois Hispanic Chamber of Commerce (IHCC).
+Her roles included Director of the Cook County COVID-19 Recovery: Small Business Assistance Program, where she engaged with suburban Cook County small businesses with grants and technical assistance.
+She also served as the Senior Director of Business Development & Strategy, Director of Community Engagement, and Facilitator to the Latinx Incubator in partnership with 1871 Chicago.

-Ivette was appointed to the City of Chicago, Women's Advisory Council in October, 2020.
-Ivette was also recently recognized as a Woman of Valor by the Conference of Minority Transportation Officials during Women’s History Month and was recognized as NegociosNow 40 Under 40 in Chicago.
+In October 2020, Ivette was appointment as a member of the City of Chicago Women's Advisory Council, recently recognized as a Woman of Valor by the Conference of Minority Transportation Officials during Women's History Month and recognized as NegociosNow 40 Under 40 in Chicago.

-Ivette is currently a Mentee with the Women’s Mentoring Co-Op with Chicago Innovation.
-Previously, a Fellow with the Chicago Latino Caucus Foundation, Leadership Academy and completed the Mujeres de HACE program at the Hispanic Alliance for Career Enhancement (HACE).
+Ivette is currently a Mentee with the Women's Mentoring Co-Op with Chicago Innovation.
+A Fellow with the Chicago Latino Caucus Foundation, Leadership Academy, and completed the Mujeres de HACE program at the Hispanic Alliance for Career Enhancement (HACE).
 Ivette received her Bachelor of Science in Business Management with a minor in Public Policy.

 Director of Finance